![]() |

 That night sitting by the campfire, Cindy and I were in awe with the display of stars in the clear mountain sky.
 We sat out gazing with the sounds of the river flowing beside us and the whipper wills serenading us to sleep.
 Man I love this State!!
 Monday May 14th 2007 Paddling the Buffalo River, Finally!!
 Since we had crossed the Louisiana/Arkansas border, everyone we have talked to has recommended the Buffalo River.
 Some had told us how scary it was, some had told us how fun it was and all had told us of it's beautiful scenery.
 Even though Cindy had it set in her mind that she was going to tip over and get stuck in some rocks, I was ready to see what the river had in store for us.

 Cindy and I try and never drink when paddling a river for the first time, especially one that has Class I & II rapids the entire way.
 For this river, I didn't even have my big camera out which was a first for this trip.
-We opted not to put our spray skirts on but brought them along incase after a ways on the river we realized we'd need them.
+We opted not to put our spray skirts on but brought them along and after a ways on the river we realized we'd need them.

 After the first few miles, we had taken on some water while coming down the various rapids, and decided to pull over and have some lunch while emptying out the boats.
 We spotted a giant water snake sunning itself on a nearby rock, and talked with some fellow kayakers who were out in their white water boats.
 The trip was going great and Cindy had calmed down after realizing she had worked herself up thinking the river would be more than she could handle.
-See Cindy's a great paddler and has been on harder rivers then this, she just always worries about tipping and thinks she's going to get pinned under her boat or hit her head on a rock while under the water.
+See Cindy's a great paddler and has been on harder rivers than this, she just always worries about tipping and thinks she's going to get pinned under her boat or hit her head on a rock while under the water.
 I reminder her that most of the people we had talked to had little or no experience in a canoe and had made it down fine.
 The Changing Point on the Water Paddling around a tight bend in the water, we both commented on the sound we could hear.
 Was it the wind blowing through the trees or a plane flying over?
 Once we rounded the turn, we realized it was the sound of a long series of rapids that looked especially challenging.
 I went first so Cindy could see if I was able to make it without tipping or taking on too much water.
 I'll say I made it down, but it wasn't pretty.
 At one point, I took a wave to the side which turned me completely on my side.
 Luckily I was in a shallow section and was able to put my arm on a rock and right myself before rolling all the way over.
 I got to the bottom with a boat half full of water, but I was right side up.
 With a rush of adrenaline and a huge smile, I spun around to yell to Cindy to watch out for that section.

 Before I knew it, she was standing and holding onto her boat.
 My heart was pumping thinking she was going to come bouncing down the rapids to me.
 She screamed down to me asking what to do?
 I was trying to yell back to her to let the boat go and make her way to the side where she could climb down to me.
 With the sound of the rushing water, I could hear her, but she couldn't hear anything I was saying.
 This was comical to her, as she was really only standing in ankle deep water on top of this ledge, but for me sitting down stream paddling up river to try and get back to her, it was a very tense moment.
 I was yelling and waving my hands for her to let the boat go for what seemed like an eternity.
 The whole time Cindy stood there bent over clutching her kayak and yelling "WHAT DO I DO?"
 Finally she let her boat go which made its way to me where I could tie on to it and bring it over to the shore.
 With that out of the way, I climbed out of my boat and started making my way upstream towards her.

 Looking back, that was the wrong thing to do and I should have been the one to keep calm which would have made her realize it was a easy task.
 I'm sure I looked like an idiot to the fellow paddlers who watched as I walked out to her, grabbed her hand and walked her back to the edge all the while saying "Look how easy this is!"
 We sat on the edge calming down and yelling at each other while we used the bilge pump to empty out our boats.
-It would have been real easy to let this little episode turn into a major all out brawl, but on the next set of rapids while Cindy was trying to paddle away from me, I watched as the first wave came plunging over the nose of her boat filling it back up.
-I sat laughing hysterically as the second wave repeated the first waves actions knowing she didn't want to talk to me, but had to now to ask for the bilge pump again.
+It would have been real easy to let this little episode turn into a major all out brawl, but on the next set of rapids while Cindy was trying to paddle away from me because of how mad she was for me yelling at her, I watched as the first wave came plunging over the nose of her boat filling it back up.
+I sat laughing hysterically as the second wave repeated the first waves actions knowing she didn't want to talk to me, but had to now in order to ask for the bilge pump again.
 The rest of the river was the same thing over and over.
 Around every bend is a great set of rapids that would splash us with some cool water to wake us up and by the time we paddled down to Kyle's Landing, I think we were done fighting.
 At least I was!
 Tuesday May 15th 2007 Moving on to Eureka Springs After yesterdays little tift on the River, we decided to head on over to Eureka Springs after so many people have recommended it to us.
 Having been in little towns and State Parks for quite awhile now, we both needed some interaction with the outside world.

 One thing that I love about these small towns, is we haven't seen a Fast Food Restaurant, Brand Name store or Chain anything in months.
-One thing that we both agree on is to never eat at fast food places, we try and only use local stores when we shop, and never cater to the chain restaurants.
+One thing that we both agree on is we never eat at fast food places, we try and only use local stores when we shop, and never cater to the chain restaurants.
 Coming from a small town where the Mom & Pop stores were getting pushed out by the big corporations, we try and always support the little guys like we were.
 First, we had the task of getting back up and out of the campground that was so much fun coming down to.
 While we stayed there, the County Grader had come and graded the road/trail so we wouldn't have to worry about the Washboard/Pothole problems that we ran into on the way down.
 But now, with a fresh coat of loose gravel on the top of the road, getting out was going to be a little scary.

 I really wished I had a Pyrometer like I used to have when I drove gravel trains in Michigan.
 It's a gauge on the dash that shows the temperature in the exhaust when the turbo is really working.
 I'm sure on this climb, it would have been pinned.
 Around the mid-way point, we heard a few loud clunks from the transmission and I was worried that I was losing something, but I think it was just the big bumps we were rolling over and the fact that everything under the truck was working to it's maximum limit.
 When we finally reached the top of the mountain and I let off the gas pedal for the first time in twenty minutes, the turbo winding down sounded like when they shut the engines off after a plane lands.
 Cindy pulled her seat back up to the upright position and gave a big sigh of relief, and we were back on Route 16 towards Eureka Springs.
 After that climb, I cant say enough about a stock Ford Super-Duty truck and its ability to haul a trailer.